vijayhardaha/kabir-ke-dohe/README.md

 [markdown-2751-to-2800]: collections/collection-2751-to-2800.md
 [markdown-2801-to-2850]: collections/collection-2801-to-2850.md

+## Converting Markdown Files to PDF

+To convert Markdown files from the raw GitHub repository into PDF format, you can use the online tool [md2pdf.netlify.app](https://md2pdf.netlify.app).
+This tool allows you to easily transform Markdown files into well-formatted PDFs.

+Here's how you can convert the Markdown files from GitHub to PDF:

+1. **Access the Raw Markdown File**: Navigate to the raw version of the Markdown file in the GitHub repository.
+You can do this by clicking on the "Raw" button when viewing the file on GitHub.
+This will display the file in plain text.

+2. **Copy the Raw Markdown Code**: Select and copy all the raw Markdown code from the file.

+3. **Visit md2pdf**: Open [md2pdf.netlify.app](https://md2pdf.netlify.app) in your web browser.

+4. **Paste the Markdown Code**: On the md2pdf website, paste the copied Markdown code into the provided text area or upload the Markdown file if the tool supports direct file uploads.

+5. **Convert to PDF**: Click the button to start the conversion process.
+The tool will process the Markdown and generate a PDF file.

+6. **Download the PDF**: Once the conversion is complete, download the PDF from the website.

+This method allows you to efficiently convert Markdown files directly from GitHub into PDF format for easier sharing and presentation.

 ## Contribution

 If you have Kabir's couplets and would like to add them to this collection, please submit a pull request.
 We welcome all contributions.